superfly/docs/metrics-and-logs/exporting-logs.html.md

 fly deploy
 ```

-## Shipping Specific Logs
+## Shipping specific logs

-By default, the log shipper gets logs from *every* application running within your organization (which organization is set by the `ORG` secret/environment variable).
+By default, the log shipper gets logs from every app running within your organization (organization is set by the `ORG` secret/environment variable).

-To narrow that down, you can set a [`SUBJECT`](https://github.com/superfly/fly-log-shipper#subject) environment variable in your instance of the Fly Log Shipper.
+To narrow that down, you can set a [`SUBJECT`](https://github.com/superfly/fly-log-shipper#subject+external) environment variable in your instance of the Fly Log Shipper.
 That can be set as a secret, or as an environment variable in your `fly.toml` file.

 Subjects are in the format `logs.<app_name>.<region>.<instance_id>`.
 You can set the Log Shipper to narrow down to a specific instance, a specific region, and/or a specific application.

-There are [2 wildcards](https://docs.nats.io/nats-concepts/subjects#wildcards) you can use:
+There are [2 wildcards](https://docs.nats.io/nats-concepts/subjects#wildcards+external) you can use:

 * `*` wildcards go between strings and can be used multiple times
 * `>` wildcards go at the end of a string and can be used once